Cucina Nicolina

 How to Quickly Ripen Persimmons

 If you need ripe persimmons fast, try this tip: place the persimmons in a paper bag along with an apple or a banana for 2 days.
-Or, place the persimmons in the freezer overnight then thaw them in the morning.
+Or, place the persimmons in the freezer overnight, then thaw them in the morning.

 Half of a bowl of persimmon puree.

 • Use ripe fruit.
 The riper the persimmons, the easier they will blend!
-Some recipes say the persimmons should be very ripe, but I've found that if they are just slightly soft they will still puree very well.
+Some recipes say the persimmons should be very ripe, but I've found that if they are just slightly soft, they will still puree very well.

 • Add a little water.
 If you feel like the persimmons are a bit dry or they are not blending easily, add 1 tablespoon of water (or more) to the food processor.

 • Peel the persimmons.
-Technically you can leave on the skins when you make persimmon puree - it won't affect the taste of the finished puree.
+Technically, you can leave the skins on when you make persimmon puree - it won't affect the taste of the finished puree.
 However, I prefer to remove the skins because it will make the puree as smooth as possible.

 • Increase the amounts.
 Look at the recipe card as a starting point.
 You can use the method to make as much or as little persimmon puree as you need and want!

 • Make ahead.
 If you're lucky enough to have a persimmon tree, make persimmon pulp in bulk and freeze it for later.
-It keeps well both in the fridge and freezer so invest a small amount of time in the moment for a big payoff later.
+It keeps well both in the fridge and freezer, so invest a small amount of time in the moment for a big payoff later.

 A white bowl of orange persimmon puree.